dfsq/json-server-init/README.md

 Possible options are:

-- **--name, -n** - Name of the database JSON file to create (in case of create command) or use (collection command).
+- **--name, -n** - Specify name of the database JSON file to create (in case of create command) or use (collection command).
 Default name if not provided is "db.json".
 - **--help, -h** - Show help.
 - **--version, -v** - Show version number.